Websites Press Releases Marketing Letters Brochures Newsletters

-There’s an art to copywriting a website--weaving keywords into the right places, persuading prospects to keep reading, and knowing when to ask for the sale.
-But most website copywriters will tell you creating an effective website is also a science.
-And that science has to do with including certain key elements.
-Keep these suggestions in mind if when writing copy for your website:
+There’s an art to copywriting a website–weaving keywords into the right places, persuading prospects to keep reading, and knowing when to ask for the sale.
+But most website copywriters will tell you creating an effective website is also a science with tested, proven concepts.
+And that science has to do with including certain critical elements.

 1. Clearly state the benefits of your product.

 Tell the prospect what problem your product will solve or how your product will improve their life.
 In other words, what’s in it for them.
 Benefits hook the customer and are the reasons people buy.
+Think of buying a drill.
+Is it the drill you’re interested in or the holes you need it to make?

-2. Make your web site look and sound professional.
+2. Make your website look and sound professional.

 3. Include useful content.

 If people come to your web site, they want information.
 Pictures are not enough.
 Provide as much detail as you can.
 Present it in an organized, easy-to-navigate format, and you’ll help your prospect get to know you AND trust you.
+You’ll also be positioning yourself as the authority on the subject matter, the go-to person for your industry, not to mention appealing to Google, which ranks highest those websites that are the best sources for information on whatever subject the searcher is seeking.

 4. Use headlines and subheads.

 Headlines and subheads make your web pages easy to scan and entice the prospect to read the body copy below.
 They also break up big copy blocks so you’ll be able to say more without overwhelming the reader.
+Bonus tip: Include captions with any photos.
+Use them to convey important points.
+Captions get read almost as much as headlines, which is why photos in newspapers and magazines always have them.
+And Google reads them too, so they can potentially help with search engine ranking.

 5. Keep your site updated.